Table of Contents

 Understanding Pelvic Organ Prolapse: Causes and Progression

-Prolapse is a medical condition where one or more organs slide down or prolapse out of their regular position, usually bulging into or out of the vagina.
-It typically happens to pelvic organs like the uterus (womb), bladder, rectum, and at times the upper part of the vagina.
-It happens when pelvic floor muscles and surrounding connective tissues that hold these organs in place weaken.
-Consequently, one or more of the pelvic organs can fall (prolapse) into or even beyond the vaginal canal.
+Prolapse is a medical condition where one or more organs slide down from their regular position, usually bulging into or out of the vagina.
+It typically happens to pelvic organs like the uterus, bladder, or rectum.
+It occurs when pelvic floor muscles and surrounding connective tissues that hold these organs in place weaken.
+A number of factors can cause POP, with childbirth being one of the most prevalent.
+Other factors include aging, menopause (due to estrogen decline), obesity, chronic coughing, heavy lifting, constipation, and past pelvic surgery.

 Challenges with Traditional Prolapse Treatments